brianmueller/cssi-curriculum/_lessons/python/20-stretch-lab-python-your-language.md

 When you type python my_program.py at the terminal, you're running a Python interpreter, that is, a program that understands Python and knows how to execute the code you wrote.
 Every programming language needs another program to translate it into something the computer's CPU can deal with.

-For this challenge, you are going to write an interpreter for your own programming language, called "Cussy" (from CSSI).
+For this challenge, you are going to write an interpreter for your own programming language, called "Pythonic" (from CSSI).

 Read the [Norvig article](http://norvig.com/lispy.html) linked above.
 Read it again.
 This is the model we'll be following in this challenge.
 Read it a third time.
 We'll start Cussy off with some simple math operations: